 Organizations & Memberships

 Dr. Carlson is a Fellow of the American Psychological Association and the Association for Psychological Science.
 She has served on several editorial boards, as Vice President of the Jean Piaget Society, and as a member of the Human Capital and Economic Opportunity Global Working Group (University of Chicago) and the Frontiers of Innovation Pre-k Standards and Assessments Working Group (Harvard Center on the Developing Child and the National Governors’ Association).
-She is an advisor to Transforming Education, the Minnesota Children’s Museum, Sesame Workshop, Playworks.org, Understood.org, and Bright Horizons Family Solutions.
-She has been nominated as a “Favorite Professor” by undergraduates and is frequently invited to speak at national and international meetings.
+She has been an advisor to the Minnesota Children’s Museum, Sesame Workshop, Playworks.org, Transforming Education, Understood.org, Bright Horizons Family Solutions, PBS Kids, and Noggin.
+She was nominated as a “Favorite Professor” by undergraduates and is frequently invited to speak at national and international meetings.

 Stephanie oversees Reflection Sciences’ data analytics and evidence-based approaches to product and professional development.